Apapa port declares N136bn profit in 5months - TheNewsGuru - Nigeria Today

 TheNewsGuru

-The Apapa Command of the Nigeria Customs Service, (NCS) in 5 months (January to May, 2017) declared a profit of N136 billion. *770# Mobile.
+The Apapa Command of the Nigeria Customs Service, (NCS) in 5 months (January to May, 2017) declared a profit of N136 billion.
+UBA Wise savers.
 The command also amongst other items intercepted unprocessed wood and scrap metals.
 The generated …

 This post was syndicated from Business - Google News.
 Click here to read the full text on the original website.